cynber/cs444-FacilityFinder/docs/blog/posts/project-update-3.md

     Task Example 2: Karen

     Karen is a parent taking photos of her son by the UBC fountain before his graduation ceremony.
 This is her first time on campus, so she is unfamiliar with the facilities.
 The ceremony is starting soon, so she wants to find a washroom nearby that she can access quickly without much walking since she is wearing uncomfortable shoes.
-Since it is a later in the day, she is not sure which buildings are open to the public and which ones need keycard access, such as those that are locked after a certain time.
+Since it is later in the day, she is not sure which buildings are open to the public and which ones need keycard access, such as those that are locked after a certain time.
 It would take some time to check each building for access and facilities, and she is not sure which one will be easiest to access for her.
 She can ask her son for directions, and he is able to direct her towards a building, but she does not know where to go after entering the building.
 She looks around for signs but finds none.
 Instead, she looks around for a floor map and finds an evacuation map that she uses to locate the washroom.

     Task Example 3: Marie